 17. IF ENGLISH IS NOT YOUR FIRST LANGUAGE

 If English is not your first language you can request a translation of this Privacy Notice.
-Please contact our Data Protection Officer.
+Please contact our Practice Manager.

 18. COMPLAINTS

-If you have a concern about the way we handle your personal data or you have a complaint about what we are doing, or how we have used or handled your personal and/or healthcare information, then please contact our Data Protection Officer.
+If you have a concern about the way we handle your personal data or you have a complaint about what we are doing, or how we have used or handled your personal and/or healthcare information, then please contact our Practice Manager.

 However, you have a right to raise any concern or complaint with the UK information regulator, at the Information Commissioner’s Office: https://ico.org.uk/.